watermark

 I'm glad we made it.

-By the way, did you know that some of the most reputable translation agencies in the world (I'm talking really big names here) have your games playtested by foreign exchange students they have never met or interviewed before?
-Your game too might have been tested by a clueless user who knows everything about biotechnology, but nothing about games or linguistics.
-How I know this?
-Because former employees told me.
-One more reason to be really vigilant when prices are suspiciously low.
+Did you know that some of the most reputable translation agencies (yes, the really big names) hire foreign exchange students to playtest your games without ever meeting or interviewing them?
+Your game might have been tested by someone who knows everything about biotechnology but nothing about games or linguistics.
+How do I know?
+Former employees told me.
+Another reason to be vigilant when prices seem too low.

 Gokigen wa ikaga de gozaimasu ka?
-(How are you, a bit politer)
+(How are you, very formal)

-In Japanese, there are also phenomenae like male and female language, each with its own grammar.
+Japanese also has distinct male and female language, each with its own grammar rules.

-Especially Japanese developers and developers of mobile phone games love doing this.
+Japanese developers and mobile game developers love to do this.

 The